Active

 Our Privacy Lawyers’ Experience with Taking on Companies like Motorola

 On April 3, 2026, Gibbs Mura filed an amended class action lawsuit complaint against Flock Safety for using its ALPR cameras to track, and illegally share, data about the movement of millions of Californians.
+A federal judge consolidated the case with two other similar lawsuits against Flock Safety.
+The consolidated case is known as In re Flock Safety ALPR Litigation (Case No. 3:26-cv-02375) and is now being litigated by a set of court-appointed lead counsel in the Northern District of California.

-Gibbs Mura has prosecuted some of the largest and most influential privacy and data breach cases in the country.
+Gibbs Mura has also prosecuted some of the largest and most influential privacy and data breach cases in the country.
 In 2025, Gibbs Mura secured a $27.5 million settlement against Thomson Reuters alleging its CLEAR platform violated millions of Californians’ privacy.
 Gibbs Mura also helped achieve the largest data breach settlement in history in the Equifax Data Breach Lawsuit, securing $1.5 billion from Equifax after its 2017 data breach exposed the data of over 145 million Americans.

 titan of plaintiffs bar award